-Due to the possibility of convulsive ergotism, the concurrent use of azithromycin with ergot derivatives is not recommended (see section 4.4).
+Due to the theoretical possibility of ergotism, the concurrent use of azithromycin with ergot derivatives is not recommended (see section 4.4).

 Pharmacokinetic studies have been conducted between azithromycin and the following drugs known to undergo significant cytochrome P450 mediated metabolism.